 Most of our older PDF and Word documents are not fully accessible to screen reader software; we aim to ensure that all documents produced by us from 1st September 2020 will be accessible and are working on converting any documents back to September 2018, or beyond, where possible.

-Documents provided to us by third parties e.g. Planning Inspector, consultation responses, letters etc. will not all be accessible.
+Documents provided to us by third parties, such as, Planning Inspector, consultation responses, letters etc. will not all be accessible.
 We have put measures in place to request that third parties provide data in an accessible format and will be converting any that are not provided in an accessible format, where possible, from September 2020 onwards.

 All documents accessed through the Local Plan Examination pages remain as originally submitted (including NEDDC’s documents) pending further advice from the Planning Inspectorate who are looking into the legal issues.
 We are actively working on making them accessible in the meantime and aim to have these accessible in the coming months unless the Planning Inspectorate’s legal advice states otherwise.